ifteda/apcs-connect-4/README.md

 # Connect 4
-Assignment for AP Computer Science class (2015)
+Assignment for AP Computer Science (2015)

 This package contains files necessary to run a game of Connect 4.
 Files in this code distribution: